 Further, the fecal matter is smooth – compared to the cockroach waste that feels very granular.
-The feces will smear very easily and thus stain chairs, sofas, furniture, drapes, bed sheets, mattresses.
+The feces will smear very quickly and thus stain chairs, sofas, furniture, drapes, bed sheets, mattresses.

-In the clusters, the bugs will drop their poop, eggs (hatched or live), and skins in their hiding places. further, the bugs collect into a big cluster that’ll be easy to identify.
+The bugs will drop their poop, eggs (hatched or live), and skins in their hiding places in the clusters.
+Further, the bugs collect into a big cluster that’ll be easy to identify.

 You’ll mainly find the bed bug feces and also bed bugs around mattress seams.
-The mattress tufts will be an excellent concealing areas for the bugs to molt and breed waiting to suck blood.
+The mattress tufts will be an excellent concealing area for the bugs to molt and breed, waiting to suck blood.

-Therefore, I would recommend using bed bug mattress encasements being for prevent and treat the bugs – besides treating crevices and cracks plus box springs.
+Therefore, I would recommend using bed bug mattress encasements to prevent and treat the bugs – besides treating crevices and cracks plus box springs.

 3. Does Bed Bug Feces Smell?

-Bed bug feces will be different from fecal matter from different animals – considering their smell.
-But the poop will have a rusty smell due to having a large amount of digested blood.
+Bed bug feces will be different from fecal matter from various animals – considering their smell.
+But the poop will have a musty smell due to having a large amount of digested blood.

-Its comparable to the smell you feel to the small of blood when you cut your skin.
-However, the smell of bed bug droppings will be overtaken by other bed bug smells.
+It is comparable to the smell you feel to the scent of blood when you cut your skin.
+However, the scent of bed bug droppings will be overtaken by other bed bug smells.

 Further, some humans consider moldy & wet smell that would occur when you leave wet clothes in the washer for a long time.
 You’ll notice the rusty smell like that of blood.

-However, you’ll notice the smell when you get near the bed bug feces or if you disturb the bed bugs like if you get under the sheets of mattresses – check flea spray for yard.
+However, you’ll notice the smell when you get near the bed bug feces or disturb the bed bugs like if you get under the mattresses’ sheets – check flea spray for yard.

 Can you Pick Bed Bug Feces?

-Its relatively impossible to pick up bed bug feces since they’re liquid and not solid like human feces or droppings.
-The feces are soft and liquid and hence will only smear on surfaces.
+It’s relatively impossible to pick up bed bug feces since they’re liquid and not solid like human feces or droppings.
+The wastes are soft and liquid and hence will only smear on surfaces.

-Bed bug feces will smear like toothpaste and may also soak into the sheets or mattress fabric to leave a tiny stain.
-Further, the droppings are about the size of tiny crumbs, and thus it’ll be difficult to pick them.
+Bed bug feces will smear like toothpaste and soak into the sheets or mattress fabric to leave a tiny stain.
+Further, the droppings are about the size of small crumbs, and thus it’ll be challenging to pick them.

 But any of the droppings that’ll be allowed to lie around for a long time will dry up and thus may be easy to sweep them off.
 The droppings need to be resting on some non-absorbent surfaces such as wood.

-However, it won’t be important to pick bed bug feces to control the bugs from your house.
-You’ll simply need to use a cleaning solution to clean them off after soaking.
+However, it won’t be essential to pick bed bug feces to control the bugs from your house.
+You’ll need to use a cleaning solution to clean them off after soaking.

 Bed Bug Feces on Mattress

-Bed bug will drop their feces particularly under your mattress – and they’ll have same appearance as those on the bed sheets.
-Hence, the feces if wet will smear over the mattress.
+A bed bug will drop their feces, particularly under your mattress – and they’ll have the same appearance as those on the bedsheets.
+Hence, the feces, if wet, will smear over the mattress.